21"""Abstract Base Classes for the different device types.

 266 The actual effect is device type dependent.
 For example, on a

-267 `Camera` it triggers image acquisition
+267 `Camera` it triggers image acquisition while on a

 268 `DeformableMirror` it applies a queued pattern.
 See

-for the devices implementing this interface
+269 documentation for the devices implementing this interface for

 274 set to `TriggerType.SOFTWARE`.